What Is The Free Tablet With Medicaid Program

 How to Apply for QLink Wireless free tablet with Medicaid

-To apply for QLink’s ACP program and the free tablet, visit qlinkwireless.com/signup/g-6-717.
+To apply for QLink’s Lifeline program and get the benefits, visit https://qlinkwireless.com/.
 Enter your ZIP code and email address and press ‘Get It Now’.
-Then, follow the instructions and fill out the form by providing all the necessary information and required documentation, which will prove your ACP eligibility.
+Then, follow the instructions and fill out the form by providing all the necessary information and required documentation, which will prove your Lifeline eligibility.

 After submitting your application, you will also be required to select an eligible plan.

-Once your application has been approved, QLink Wireless will apply your monthly discount to your bill and send you your free tablet.
+Once your application has been approved, QLink Wireless will apply your monthly discount to your bill and potentially send you a free device.

 TruConnect free tablet with Medicaid